alexfrenkel92/burgerland-frontend/README.md

 # BurgerLand

-A simple frontend app built for practice with React, using hooks and redux.
+A SPA built for practice with React, using Hooks and Redux.
+Backend is served by Firebase.

 ## This demo is deployed on the link below